YIZHE12/DataScienceMakeEasy/Statistics/README.md

 ## Chi-sqaure test

 A chi-square test for independence compares two variables in a contingency table to see if they are related.
+They degree of freedom is the sum of number of row and columns - 2.

 <img src = images/chi-sqaure.png height = 100>